sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/installation.md

 ??? note "Re-use of existing configurations"
     Installing a new cluster should also be possible with re-using the existing configurations for the management node and the talos cluster nodes.
 The cluster would need freshly flashed SD cards.
 But then the existing configurations can be re-used without having to generate new ones.
 Simply applying the configurations to the new nodes and bootstrapping the cluster should be sufficient.

-- [ ] Make sure you generated the Talos configuration on the `talos-admin-pi` node.
+- [ ] Make sure you generated the Talos configuration on the `admin-pi` node.
 Only needs to be done once.
 Run:

     ```bash
-    # Run on talos-admin-pi
+    # Run on admin-pi
     cd work/repos/sommerfeld-io/configs-homelab
     git pull